 Squeeze bottles and soap dispensers in the shower to store soap and shampoo for one handed operation are also helpful.
 These are usually found at discount stores and have suction cups for installation.

-Toothpaste in the upright containers may work for some kids.
+Toothpaste in the upright containers may work for some individuals.
 You may need to velcro it to the counter.
 You can either use your affected hand to pump it or place the toothbrush on the counter and learn to aim well!
-Others place the tube of toothpaste on the counter and press it down with affected fist, holding toothbrush in unaffected hand.
-Because of sensory issues, children my forget one side of their mouth, be sure to observe the first few times they’re on their own.
+You might place the tube of toothpaste on the counter and press it down your affected fist, holding toothbrush in your unaffected hand.
+Sensory issues may make you forget one side of your mouth, so make sure you pay attention to both sides.

 Wet/dry electric razor